Don Ness: Mayor of Duluth

-Economy Growth
+Economic issues

 Duluth has one of the fastest growing economies in America.
 In September, 2014, city leaders announced a 4.3% unemployment rate, which is the lowest it had been since 2006.

 Standard & Poor's Ratings Services assigned Duluth's GO Bond rating to AA in 2014 as compared to AA− in 2008 and Moody's reported an Aa2 rating in 2014.

 Duluth has also been referred to as an "aviation hub", with companies like AAR Corp and Cirrus Aircraft contributing to the city's economy.

-St. Louis River Corridor
+St. Louis River corridor

 Since 1987, the Saint Louis River has been listed as an area of concern by the EPA due to many years of pollution from industrial and landfill sites.
 The cleanup began in 1978 before it was listed as an AOC with the installation of a waste-water treatment plant.

-In 2009, Mayor Ness organized a St. Louis River Corridor Summit and brought over 70 stakeholders together to develop a comprehensive vision for the area.
+In 2009, Ness organized a St. Louis River Corridor Summit and brought over 70 stakeholders together to develop a comprehensive vision for the area.
 It will see another $300–400 million in additional federal, state, and private money to continue the restoration progress.
 Ness' vision for the St. Louis River Corridor is to maintain the cleanliness of the river and have it delisted as an AOC with the EPA by 2025.

-In 2014 Ness secured State authorization to re-establish a half percent tax on lodging and half percent on food and beverages tax.
+In 2014, Ness secured state authorization to re-establish a half percent tax on lodging and half percent on food and beverages tax.
 These funds would be dedicated to developing the corridor into an outdoor adventure destination.

 Improvements to the area include a rehabilitation of Grand Avenue by adding in more sidewalks, bike lanes, and connections to nearby bike trails.
 The city and volunteers through COGGS are working to complete a 100-mile single track bike trail called the Duluth Traverse that will connect to trails in the corridor.
 A city-subsidized chalet at Spirit Mountain connects the ski hill to Grand Avenue.
 The city is also working to improve access points to the river for paddlers.